Victor Martyn Lynch-Staunton Awards

 Bravo to the winners!

 The 2017 Victor Martyn Lynch-Staunton Award winners were selected from the applicants to the Canada Council's various Grants to Professional Artists programs in 2016.
 The prize is currently under review.
-Stay tuned for updates in early 2018 regarding changes to the prize and how to be considered.
+Stay tuned for updates regarding changes to the prize and how to be considered.